jcarswell/hris-integration/source/development/index.rst

 Coding Standards
 ----------------
-Coding should follow the PEP8 standards except when referacing AD attributes.
+Coding should follow the PEP8 standards except when referencing AD attributes.
-*line lengths should be concidered a suggestion*
+*line lengths should be considered a suggestion*

 ^^^^^^^^^^^^^^^^^^^^^^^
 Basic module structure